 3. Red discharge

-Red discharge is most commonly associated with menstruation.
+This is a very normal kind of vaginal discharge and is most commonly associated with menstruation.
 Menstrual blood can vary in amount and consistency from person to person with some of us experiencing a light, bright red bleed and some having heavier dark red bleed with period clotting.

-Besides menstruation, there are a number of other things that can cause red discharge, including withdrawal bleeding (the bleed you get after you stop taking hormonal birth control or are in between pill packets), spotting (bleeding between periods) or it can also be a sign of something more serious such as a cervical infection.
+Besides menstruation, there are a number of other things that can cause red discharge, including withdrawal bleeding (the bleed you get after you stop taking hormonal birth control or are in-between pill packets), spotting (vaginal bleeding between periods).
+As well as being a healthy discharge, it can also be a sign of something more serious such as a cervical infection.

-If you’re pregnant, red discharge can also be a sign of miscarriage.
-Keep in mind that not all early pregnancy bleeding leads to pregnancy loss, but it’s a good idea to get to know the signs and talk to your doctor if you have any concerns or experience any unexplained bleeding.
+This type of discharge can also be a sign of miscarriage.
+Keep in mind that not all early pregnancy bleeding leads to pregnancy loss, but it’s a good idea to get to know the signs and talk to your healthcare provider, if you have any concerns or experience any unexplained bleeding.